A ketogenic diet is a very low-carb, high-fat diet.

 Most cancer cells are unable to do this because of damaged mitochondria, the cell organ responsible for energy production.
 Therefore, they need glucose (4).

 This has lead to speculation about whether a carb restricted diet can reduce the available fuel for the cancer cells, partly starving them and perhaps being of use alongside other more conventional therapies like radiation and chemo.

-But it’s important to realize that even though dietary intake of glucose is low, the body will still make plenty of glucose via gluconeogenesis and cancer cells are particularly efficient at “stealing” the little glucose available from the blood.
+But it’s important to realize that even though dietary intake of glucose is low, the body will still make plenty of glucose via gluconeogenesis, and cancer cells are particularly efficient at “stealing” the little glucose available from the blood.

-It might reduce their available fuel slightly, while still providing plenty of energy for the other healthy cells of the body via fatty acids and ketones.
+However, it may reduce their available fuel slightly, while still providing plenty of energy for the other healthy cells of the body via fatty acids and ketones.